Addie, Managing Director of a Fitness Company & Skully, Coastguardsman

 Where we allocated the most funds:

 The venue took up the largest part of our budget.
 We live in Florida but really wanted a winter wedding, complete with snow.
 So we chose a small town in Vermont that I vacation in regularly.
 We found a ski lodge that could house, feed, and host the wedding all on one location.
 They organized all the rentals, handled the bar, baked the cake, and cooked all the meals.
 Since it was a destination wedding weekend, we wanted to host our guests as much as possible.
 We paid for the rehearsal dinner, welcome celebration, wedding reception, and Sunday breakfast.
 The guests paid for their rooms.
 We chose a venue that made all the meals in house using local ingredients; we chose menus items that were easily scalable for the rehearsal dinner and non-reception meals to cut down on costs.
-Since we planned the whole wedding from a distance, so choosing a venue that covered all the bases was paramount.
+We planned the whole wedding from a distance, so choosing a venue that covered all the bases was paramount.
 We couldn’t have asked for a better venue.
 When a snowstorm cancelled many flights after the wedding, the lodge honored all the discounted room rates for those stuck three extra days.
 They even let us have access to their kitchen to cook our meals.

 Our second largest (and frankly, most important) wedding budget item was our wedding planner Kelly.
 Hiring a wedding planner seemed like one of those things that only people with large budgets can afford to do.
 And like a good photographer, they are a large portion of the budget.
 But choosing to spend our money on a wedding planner instead of a different venue or a photographer was worth its weight in gold.
 Who cares if you have a world-class photographer if you spend your wedding weekend crying in the closet from the stress?
 You can’t Photoshop a breakdown out of your pictures.
 So in the spirit of keeping my sanity, I hired a wedding planner.
 Kelly was organized, patient, and more creative than me.
 She took my vaguely formed ideas like “Newhart-like, but using this paper pattern, and a bit like your eighth grade dance, but with cashmere and in the winter” and turned it into a gorgeous nostalgia filled, vintage winter wedding.